A Nun Cares for a Soldier in a Cloister

 A Nun Cares for a Soldier in a Cloister is an 1822 painting by Claudius Jacquand, which has been in the Museum of Fine Arts of Lyon since 2015.
-It is one of his earliest surviving works.
-The cloister is modelled on that at the palais Saint-Pierre in Lyon, which now houses the Museum of Fine Arts.

 It is one of the first paintings by Claudius Jacquand.
 It has a size of 42 × 32 cm.
 It represents, as its name suggests, a soldier and a nun, who are located in the cloister of the Palais Saint-Pierre in Lyon, a building which now houses the Museum of Fine Arts of Lyon.